-Let’s talk cookies!
+Let’s talk Christmas cookie decorating!
 With the holidays right around the corner, holiday cookies and Christmas cookies are on my mind, and my baking list.
-Every year I have my favorite classic Christmas cookies to make, and I am always excited to try new cookies as well.
+Every year I have my favorite classic Christmas cookies to make, and I am always excited to try new Christmas cookies as well.

-I’m excited to be partnering with McCormick this season as one of their holiday baking experts, to share my love of, and lots of tips for, making cookies!
+I’m excited to be partnering with McCormick this season as one of their holiday baking experts, to share my love of, and lots of tips for, making Christmas cookies!
 The holidays seem to bring out the cookie baker, maker and decorator in so many of us, and it’s such a great time to make and share the cookies we love, as well as get a little creative in the kitchen.
 This month and next, I will be sharing some of my favorite cookie making tips, that will hopefully make your baking fun, easy and full of flavor.
 I am so excited about this first post in the series, Holiday Cookie Decorating Tips to help you with your Christmas cookie decorating!

 Like so many, I’m busy, and sometimes it’s hard to find the time I need to get it all done and make and bake all the holiday treats that I want to make.
 I’m always looking for tips and tricks to make things a little easier when it comes to the holidays (who isn’t?), and today I’m sharing three tips with you that I use to make my Christmas cookies and holiday cookies.
 So let’s dive in and make some cookies!